FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 ### Dedicated session to device

-By default, UniConfig shares southbound session to network device, if multiple UniConfig transactions use the same device via same management protocol.
-This behaviour can be disabled using 'dedicatedDeviceSession' query parameter which accepts boolean value.
-Afterwards, UniConfig transaction will create dedicated session to device which is used only by one transaction and closed immediately after committing or closing the transaction.
+By default, UniConfig shares a southbound session to a network device if multiple UniConfig transactions use the same device via the same management protocol.
+This behaviour can be disabled using the `dedicatedDeviceSession` query parameter, which accepts a boolean value.
+Afterwards the UniConfig transaction will create a dedicated session to the device, which is used only by one transaction and is closed immediately after committing or closing the transaction.

-Dedicated sessions to device are useful when:
+Dedicated sessions to a device are useful when:
-* Device is not able to process requests in parallel via same session.
+* The evice is not able to process requests in parallel via the same session.
-* Device is able to process requests in parallel via same session, but it doesn't process them in parallel
-  - decreasing processing performance.
+* The device is able to process requests in parallel via same session, but does not process them in parallel, decreasing processing performance.

 ```URL Setting dedicated device sessions
 http://127.0.0.1:8181/rests/operations/uniconfig-manager:create-transaction?dedicatedDeviceSession=true